Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/index.md

 # Tracking U.S. Mortality (2010–2021): Causes, Risks, and Policy Insights.

-This report highlights U.S findings from the Global Burden of Disease 2021 study (GBD 2021), focusing on understanding current mortality rates, cause-specific mortality, and associated risk factors for men and women across all ages.
+This report highlights U.S findings from the Global Burden of Disease 2021 study (GBD 2021) dataset, focusing on understanding current mortality rates, cause-specific mortality, and associated risk factors for men and women across all ages.

 If you're not from a healthcare background, start with -> [How To Read This Report](#how-to-read-this-report)